This post may contain affiliate links. Please read our privacy policy.

 Irish Scones

-Moist, biscuit-ey Irish scones, lashed with rich butter and a few slices of Irish smoked salmon are just the ticket.
-A wonderful way to start the day on St. Patrick’s Day, or settle into for a tea time snack.
-And perfect the other 364 days of the year, too!
+Moist, biscuit-ey Irish scones lashed with rich butter are just the ticket.
+It’s a wonderful way to start St. Patrick’s Day or settle in for a tea-time snack.
+And they’re perfect the other 364 days of the year, too!

 Ingredients